githubtraining/github-pages/responses/06a_pull-request-blank.md

-@{{ user.username }} It looks like you left your Pull Request empty.
-This is completely fine, but did you know that you can set issues to automatically close when a Pull Request is merged?
+It looks like your pull request is empty, @{{ user.username }}.
+By adding keywords to your pull request, you can automatically close issues.

-For example, if you had written `closes #2` in the opening body of your Pull Request, that open issue would close when you finish this exercise!
+For example, if you  type

-Also, this works for [more than](https://help.github.com/articles/closing-issues-using-keywords/) just the `closes` keyword.
+`closes #2` in your pull request description, the open issue will close when this exercise is complete!
+For more keywords that you can use to close issues, see “[Closing issues with keywords](https://help.github.com/articles/closing-issues-using-keywords/)".

 If you would like assistance troubleshooting the issue you are encountering, create a post on the [GitHub Community]({{ communityBoard }}) board.
 You might also want to search for your issue to see if other people have resolved it in the past.